Gourmet Dog Business Micro-Business — UK Starter Guide

 - Sell your treats at farmers' markets, dog-friendly cafes, or online through a subscription box service

-- Cons: Regulatory requirements, potential for competition, need for ongoing testing and quality control
+- Need for ongoing testing and quality control

 - Comply with regulatory requirements for food safety and labeling